 watch for signs or symptoms of the tumor growing back.
 The healthcare providers will also check your child with imaging tests and other tests.

 Note: If your child has an implant and artificial eye, he or she should wear protective during activities that may harm the eye.

-Family members may want to see a genetic counselor to learn more about the risk of When should I call my child’s healthcare provider?
+Family members may want to see a genetic counselor to learn more about the risk for When should I call my child’s healthcare provider?